hphelion/documentation/commercial/GA1/commercial.troubleshooting.install.md

 **Resolution**

 Installer expects that SAN boot option is disabled for nodes.
-Verify whether SAN boot is disabled for BL 490c.
+Verify that SAN boot is disabled for BL 490c.

 Also, you can boot the targeted BL490c with Ubuntu or any Linux ISO to see what device is shown as the local disk.
 For the installer it should be `/sda`.